Heard it through the hop-bine: an interview with Danielle Bekker of binary botanical

 “We’re doing a lot of work at the moment about mocktail designs.
 Using beer as a mixer can make a non-alcoholic cocktail go from being a kiddy drink to being something quite adult.
 We are really helping people to be creative with what they’re doing with their binary at home.”

-This blog has been sponsored by binary botanical.
+This article has been sponsored by binary botanical.
+Club Soda retains full control over the content.